 This post was written by Kaitlyn Crain Enriquez.

 The Battle of the Bulge lasted six weeks, though it came to an apex during the Siege of Bastogne, which had begun on December 20th and lasted through December 27th.
 Bastogne was a key location for both the Allied and Axis armies.
 The Germans knew that they had to capture the city of Bastogne in order for their counteroffensive attack to be successful.
-Conversely, the Allied Armies knew that to successfully stop the German Army and to regain the upper hand, they needed to hold on to Bastogne.
+On the other side, the Allied Armies knew that to successfully stop the German Army and to regain the upper hand, they needed to hold on to Bastogne.
 Unfortunately for the Americans, the German Army had already encircled them.
 Recognizing the predicament of the American troops, the German Army hand-delivered the following note to General McAuliffe on December 22nd:

 – The German Commander.